useche/btstats/README.md

 BTstats
 =======

-BTstats, which stands for Block Trace Stats, is intended to extract high level statistics from the traces taken with the Linux kernel blktrace tool.
+BTstats, which stands for BlockTrace Stats, is intended to extract high level statistics from the traces taken with the Linux kernel blktrace tool.
 It is implemented in C and its design goal is to be easily extensible and easy to use.